 How does conveyancing in Buntingford differ for new build properties?

-Most buyers of new build residence in Buntingford come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the premises is completed.
-This is because house builders in Buntingford tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Buntingford contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is finished.
+This is because new home sellers in Buntingford typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Buntingford or who has acted in the same development.

-Leasehold Conveyancing in Buntingford - Examples of Queries Prior to Purchasing
+Buntingford Conveyancing for Leasehold Flats - Examples of Queries Prior to Purchasing